Inside: Creative ways to up your hostess gift game from just the ho-hum bottle of wine! ➡

 And one more for the ladies – a wine bath basket.
 You can include anything with the wine that you might use to take a relaxing soak in the tub.
 Here I’ve included flowers, a candle, and a bath bomb.
-And the wine I have here is a rose (also less than $20) and is another bottle I love to gift because the bottom is a rose!
+And the wine I have here is a rose’ (also less than $20) and is another bottle I love to gift because the bottom is a rose!

 Bourbon with a decanter.

-This has a nice presentation that doesn’t add a lot of cost to your wine gift!
-You can usually pick up a cheese board for under $20.
-I’ve laid the wine and a baguette side by side and included cheese.
+This has a nice presentation that doesn’t add a lot of cost to your wine gift.
+You can usually pick up a pretty cheese board for under $20.
+Here I’ve put the wine and a baguette side by side on the board along with some yummy cheese.

-I tied it snugly with twine under the ribbon.
-Then I tied decorative ribbon and twine around the whole thing and embellished it with rosemary and a jingle bell.
+I tied it snugly with twine underneath the ribbon.
+Then wrapped the whole thing with ribbon and twine and embellished it with rosemary and a jingle bell.
 (Hold onto the wine and carry this one flat!)

 Wine and a tea towel.